Releasing baby turtles into the Pacific Ocean in Mexico

 We watched the little turtles going on their first and decisive life adventure.
 It was not easy… Every single obstacle was a challenge for them, starting with the irregularities of the sand and the foot prints, to the actual contact with the cold water.
 Some even didn’t have the courage to take the plunge, and they were coming back 🙂 – Well, what to expect from one-day-old baby turtles that hadn’t even seen water before?

 I decided to make a collage with all those instances in the process of releasing baby turtles.
 I thought it could be more comprehensive.
-The image is available as art print, so if you want a poster like this on your wall, just click on it to see the printing options:
+The image is available as art print and it can be a great decor for your children room, along with other posters in the same category.
+Just click on it to see the printing options. **The watermark will not appear on the print.